whage/thesis/thesis.md

 The way I see it, type systems are the glue between mathematical logic and computer programs.
 They make it possible to prove that our programs behave correctly.
-Advanced, sophisticated type systems allow us to express a finer, more precise structure and thus more properties of our sofware may be proven by automated tools and more optimization may be carried out to improve performance.
+Advanced, sophisticated type systems allow us to express a finer, more precise structure and thus more properties of our software may be proven by automated tools and more optimization may be carried out to improve performance.

 ## Type theory
 Type theory is a branch of mathematical symbolic logic: a system of representing logical expressions through the use of symbols.
-It was concieved in the beginning of the 20th century by Bertrand Russell in order to resolve contradictions present in set theory.
+It was conceived in the beginning of the 20th century by Bertrand Russell in order to resolve contradictions present in set theory.
 Type theories (there are many, like Alonzo Church's Simply Typed Lambda calculus or Per Martin-Löf's Intuitionistic Type Theory) are formal systems which means they define rules for inferring theorems (statements) from axioms.